Alvin man says 'psychotic' cow attacked him twice and nearly killed him

 BELLVIA WAS NOT PLAYING TONIGHT YALL!!!!
 I tried to avoid eye contact... #AggresiveCow #MeanHeffa pic.twitter.com/0alzdALk2k— Stefania Okolie (@StefaniaOnABC13) October 29, 2019

-"She's turned into a lot meaner and crazier animal," said Olsen.
+"She's turned into a lot meaner and crazier animal," said Nolen.

-In one attack, she cornered Olsen and headbutted him, but nine weeks ago, she got even more vicious.
+In one attack, she cornered Nolen and headbutted him, but nine weeks ago, she got even more vicious.

-"When she got me down, she broke all my ribs on this side of my body except for one," said Olsen.
+"When she got me down, she broke all my ribs on this side of my body except for one," said Nolen.
 "She basically punctured my ribs, punctured my lungs and destroyed my spleen."

 Greg has been viciously attacked by his cow 2 times.
 9 weeks ago she almost ended his life.
 Tonight when asked why he still cares for her he tells me he just can’t give her up... but has a lesson he wants to share with others on how to protect themselves ....story at 10 #Abc13 pic.twitter.com/YopZ7iSmgF— Stefania Okolie (@StefaniaOnABC13) October 29, 2019

-Olsen says he thanks God for his renter Sabrina.
-As the cow kept headbutting Olsen, she hit the cow in the head.
+Nolen says he thanks God for his renter Sabrina.
+As the cow kept headbutting Nolen, she hit the cow in the head.

-Olsen spent two and a half weeks in the hospital, initially in ICU.
+Nolen spent two and a half weeks in the hospital, initially in ICU.

-Olsen plans to keep Bellvia.
+Nolen plans to keep Bellvia.

-"She's a registered Braford and I've invested a good amount of money in her to buy her for my granddaughter and registered animals are of a higher quality," said Olsen.
+"She's a registered Braford and I've invested a good amount of money in her to buy her for my granddaughter and registered animals are of a higher quality," said Nolen.

 Bellvia was used in the past for stock shows when she was a heifer.
-Now, hr says she'll only be used to create offspring.
+Now, he says she'll only be used to create offspring.
 Her calves will be raised for stock shows.

-Olsen says the lesson to share with others is to be mindful of the dangers a cow can pose once they're halter broke.
+Nolen says the lesson to share with others is to be mindful of the dangers a cow can pose once they're halter broke.

 Follow Stefania Okolie on Instagram and Twitter.